a-r-r-o-w/cogvideox-factory/README.md

 </details>

 > [!NOTE]
-> `memory_after_validation` is indicative of the peak memory required for training.
+> - `memory_after_validation` is indicative of the peak memory required for training.
 This is because apart from the activations, parameters and gradients stored for training, you also need to load the vae and text encoder in memory and spend some memory to perform inference.
 In order to reduce total memory required to perform training, one can choose to not perform validation/testing as part of the training script.
+>
+> - `memory_before_validation` is the true indicator of the peak memory required for training if you choose to not perform validation/testing.

+## TODOs

 - [x] Make scripts compatible with DDP
 - [ ] Make scripts compatible with FSDP
 - [x] Make scripts compatible with DeepSpeed
+- [ ] vLLM-powered captioning script
+- [ ] Multi-resolution/frame support in `prepare_dataset.py`
+- [ ] Analyzing traces for potential speedups and removing as many syncs as possible
+- [ ] Support for QLoRA (priority), and other types of high usage LoRAs methods
 - [x] Test scripts with memory-efficient optimizer from bitsandbytes
 - [x] Test scripts with CPUOffloadOptimizer, etc.
-- [ ] Test scripts with torchao quantization, and low bit memory optimizers, etc.
+- [ ] Test scripts with torchao quantization, and low bit memory optimizers (Currently errors with AdamW (8/4-bit torchao))
-- [x] Make 5B lora finetuning work in under 24GB
+- [ ] Test scripts with AdamW (8-bit bitsandbytes) + CPUOffloadOptimizer (with gradient offloading) (Currently errors out)
+- [ ] [Sage Attention](https://github.com/thu-ml/SageAttention) (work with the authors to support backward pass, and optimize for A100)

 > [!IMPORTANT]
 > Since our goal is to make the scripts as memory-friendly as possible we don't guarantee multi-GPU training.